-Soprano Audrey Luna, whom Opera News says “has power and a blazing coloratura facility that most lyric sopranos can only dream of,” continues to be one of the opera world’s most exciting artists.
+Soprano Audrey Luna, who Opera News says “has power and a blazing coloratura facility that most lyric sopranos can only dream of,” continues to be one of the opera world’s most exciting artists.
 In her triumphant performance of Ariel in The Tempest at the Metropolitan Opera, the New York Times said: “Mr. Adès’s Ariel is a dazzling creation, and Ms. Luna conquers the role.”
 Her performance as Ariel in this production of The Tempest is available on DVD on Deutsche Grammophon; the DVD was awarded a French Diapason d’Or, and the audio recording has been nominated for a 2014 Grammy Award, “Best Opera Recording.”

-In 2010-11 she made her debut with the Metropolitan Opera as Queen of the Night in Die Zauberflöte and returned to sing Najade in Ariadne auf Naxos.
-She also sang the title role in Lucia di Lammermoor with Opera Naples; Venus in Le Grand Macabre with New York Philharmonic conducted by Alan Gilbert; as soloist with Los Angeles Philharmonic in Unsuk Chin’s Cantatrix Sopranica; as soloist in Messiah with National Philharmonic; in Mozart’s Mass in C Minor with Valdosta Symphony Orchestra; as Rosina in Il barbiere di Siviglia, in a joint production with Opera Memphis and Mississippi Opera; and sang Queen of the Night for Spoleto Festival USA, and with Cincinnati Opera, under Bernard Labadie.
+In 2010-11 she made her debut with the Metropolitan Opera as the Queen of the Night and returned to sing Najade in Ariadne auf Naxos.
+She also sang the title role in Lucia di Lammermoor with Opera Naples; Venus in Le Grand Macabre with New York Philharmonic conducted by Alan Gilbert; as soloist with Los Angeles Philharmonic in Unsuk Chin’s Cantatrix Sopranica; as soloist in Messiah with National Philharmonic; as soloist in Mozart’s Mass in C Minor with Valdosta Symphony Orchestra; as Rosina in Il barbiere di Siviglia with Opera Memphis and Mississippi Opera; and the Queen of the Night with Spoleto Festival USA and with Cincinnati Opera.

 MODIFIED VERSIONS MUST BE APPROVED BY BARRETT VANTAGE ARTISTS.